lukaszmadrzynski/Website-Update/content/pages/ecotours/jade-dragon-snow-mountain.md

-      *   Price: **from** **USD242.00 to USD192.00 Per Person** (based on group size of 2 to 6 people)
+      *   Price: **from** **USD242.00 to USD192.00 Per Person** (based on group sizes of 2 and 6 people)

     actions:
       - type: Button